 To achieve this target by 2030, we will implement the following action plan to assist all our smallholders and aid them in meeting our requirements:

 Furthermore, as part of our traceability to plantation project, we have socialized the importance of land legality to all independent smallholders throughout our FFB supply chain.
 We also emphasize that we will not accept FFB sources from new areas that are in forest areas.
 The socialization efforts and formal training have kept going despite the COVID-19 pandemic by applying strict health protocols.

 We are also an active member of the Indonesian Sustainable Palm Oil Forum (FoKSBI), a multi-stakeholder platform to coordinate all sectors and initiatives focused on sustainable palm oil.
 In 2020, we partnered with Conservation International (CI) to provide good agricultural practice training and fire support training for independent smallholders that meet land legality requirements in South Tapanuli, North Sumatra.
-More information about this initiative can be found in the following link.

 (All data accurate as of 31 December 2021)